MustangProtocol/mustang-docs/docs/technical-documentation/risks.md

 MUST can NEVER be minted by Mustang Finance governance.
 The percentage of fees that are directed to the stability pool can NOT be changed by Mustang Finance governance.

-### Arbitrum Network
+### Saga EVM Network
-Arbitrum is a decentralized network, but still relies on an emergency upgrade mechanism.
-For more information on this, see the [L2 Beat](https://l2beat.com/scaling/projects/arbitrum) tracker for Arbitrum decentralization.
+Mustang is depdent on the security of Saga.
+If there is ever a critical issue with Saga EVM or other Saga infrastructure that could effect the safety of Mustang.

 ### Collaterals